Trump appointee Freddie Klein facing charges over Capitol riot

 The FBI said in the court filing, first reported by Politico, that Mr. Klein is accused of using a riot shield to assault police officers who were defending the Capitol building from violent mobs.

-Mr. Klein, 42, was arrested in Virginia, Politico reported, citing a spokesperson for the FBI’s Washington Field Office.
-Other news outlets have subsequently reported the same.
+Mr. Klein, 42, was arrested in Virginia, a spokesperson for the FBI’s Washington Field Office confirmed to The Washington Times.

 A special agent for the FBI said in the filing that Mr. Klein was recognized soon after his photo was shared by the agency as being among the people it has appealed to the public for help identifying.